AdaCore/spark2014/docs/ug/appendix.rst

    in the ``input_list`` of an Initializes Aspect, contrary to |SPARK| Reference Manual 7.1.5(4).
 This limitation is only relevant for packages that are nested inside subprograms.
+   This limitation is corrected in versions of the toolset based on GNAT Pro 7.2.2, GPL 2014, or later.

 Flow Analysis Limitations
 -------------------------